You know the phrase, "One man's trash is another man's treasure"? That's how I feel about to-do lists.

 The Pro version has a great calendar view where you can see what your to-do list looks like on a daily or weekly basis and get ahead of the game.
 You can drag tasks to change the order, and drop tasks into the calendar on the bottom left to set a due date.
 It also has revision history and an "experimental labs" feature.

-This tool is still in its early stages, but so far, it's a beautiful interface with a solid -- and growing -- feature list.
-Keep an eye out for updates and check out their plans here.
+In addition to its mobile apps, TickTick now offers Windows and Mac web apps as well.
+This to-do tool has a beautiful interface with a solid -- and growing -- feature list.
+Keep an eye out for updates and check out TickTick plans here.

 Image Credit: Lifehacker

 Google Keep has existed under the radar for a long time, but it's actually a great tool if you're looking for a place to quickly make and save lists and notes and access them across multiple devices.